farhiongit/message-in-the-bottle/README.md

 3. asks for any blocked `BOTTLE_DRAIN` calls (called by the receivers) to unblock and to finish their job:
   `BOTTLE_DRAIN` will be asked to return immediately with value 0.

+`BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY`:

-`BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY` acts as if it was sending an end-of-file in the bottle.
+- acts as if it was sending an end-of-file in the bottle.

-Therefore, the call to `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY` *must be done* after the feeders have finished their work: either at the end of the feeder treatment, or sequentially just after the feeder treatment.
+    Therefore, the call to `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY` *must be done* after the feeders have finished their work (either at the end of the feeder treatment, or sequentially just after the feeder treatment).

+- waits for all the eaters to finish their work before returning.

 After the call to `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY`, eaters are still able to and *must* process the remaining messages in the bottle.